What is an umbrella company?

 When signing up with an umbrella company, you become one of its employees, and they act as an intermediary between you and your agency.
 As an employee, you will receive an overarching employment contract and have full employment rights like any other worker.
 Upon submitting timesheets, your earnings are collected from your agency or end client and paid straight across to you with all relevant PAYE taxes and National Insurance contributions deducted.

 Umbrella companies often offer additional benefits included with their services, like professional insurance and access to discounted financial and mortgage advice.

 What should I look out for?

-We pride ourselves on our personalised service with a dedicated account manager allocated to each contractor.
-Contractors have access to our SmartWork portal, allowing them to easily upload timesheets, submit expenses and e-sign documents.
-In terms of compliance, SmartWork is a fully accredited FCSA member, undergoing a yearly audit demonstrating we fully comply with the trade body’s strict code of conduct.
+We pride ourselves on our personalised service, with a dedicated account manager allocated to each contractor.
+Contractors can access our SmartWork portal, allowing them to easily upload timesheets, submit expenses, and e-sign documents.
+SmartWork is a fully accredited FCSA member, undergoing a yearly audit demonstrating that it fully complies with the trade body’s strict code of conduct.

 If you’d like to know how we can help your contracting career, please call us on 0800 434 6446 or send us an e-mail at firstname.lastname@example.org.
 Follow us on LinkedIn, Twitter, and Facebook for more news and blogs.